 Oggetto:

 Modalità di insegnamento

-This course is fully taught in English.
+This course is fully taught in English, and classes are held in presence.
 No previous technical skills are required but students will experiment with some selected DH tools and methods.
 There will be seminar discussions of secondary texts and selected digital projects.
 Student participation to class discussions is expected as well as blogging activities (posting).
-There will be group activities and sessions dedicated to the experimentation with digital tools.
+There will be group activities and sessions dedicated to the experimentation with digital tools, guest lectures, and some students' individual/small group presentations.
 Please refer to the schedule available on the course website.

+Oggetto: